ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     ![Buffer](./img/layer-list-3.png)

     3. **Proposed Site Boundaries:** Displays the proposed boundaries created by the user for the project.
-Check the `Proposed Site Boundaries` checkbox and The proposed boundaries will be shown on the map canvas with a red line.
+Check the `Proposed Site Boundaries` checkbox and the proposed boundaries will be shown on the map canvas with a red line.

     ![Proposed boundaries](./img/layer-list-4.png)